PEDSnet/Data_Models_Public/PEDSnet/V2/docs/Pedsnet_CDM_V2_OMOPV5_ETL_Conventions.md

 Use the following table to populate observation_concept_ids for the observations listed above.
 The vocabulary column is used to highlight non-standard codes from vocabulary_id='Observation Type' and vocabulary_id='PCORNet' and one newly added standard concept from vocabulary_id='SNOMED'.

 **Table 1: Observation concept IDs for PCORnet concepts.
-Concept_ids from vocabulary_id 99 are non-standard codes.**
+The vocabulary id 'PCORNet' contains concept specific to PCORNet requirements and standards.**

 Concept Name | Observation concept ID | Vocab ID | Value as concept ID | Concept description | Vocab ID
  --- | --- | --- | --- | --- | ---